alexandru/alexn.org/source/_posts/2012-07-02-love-scala.markdown

 [immutable collections](https://code.google.com/p/guava-libraries/wiki/ImmutableCollectionsExplained)
 from [Google's Guava](https://code.google.com/p/guava-libraries/).

-## Non-blocking Results :: Futures
+## Non-blocking Results : Futures

 When people talk about parallelism and concurrency on top of Scala, they talk about Actors and [Akka](http://akka.io/).
-Akka is great btw.
-So let's make the above calls non-blocking.
+Akka is great for actors-based concurrency, but that's not what I want to talk about.

+In our case I want to make the call to `apply()` non-blocking, after all we might deal with potentially expensive computations here.

 Akka provides
 [Futures and Promises](http://doc.akka.io/docs/akka/2.0.1/scala/futures.html)
 which is a very light and very composable way of specifying concurrent operations.
 These are soon to be integrated within the Scala standard library (in version 2.10).

-So I want to modify our `apply()` method to be non-blocking.
-After all, we are dealing with potentially expensive computations here.

 First, we'll use these imports from Akka: